chr0mag/geoipsets/README.md

 Geo IP sets
 ============
-Bash script to generate country-specific IP network ranges consumable by both *iptables/ipset* and *nftables*.
+Bash script to generate country-specific IPv4/IPv6 network ranges consumable by both *iptables/ipset* and *nftables*.
 Also included are *systemd* services/timers for both firewalls to periodically update the IP sets.

 Introduction
 ------------